Desert of Desolation: Oasis of the White Palm

-In Oasis of the White Palm, the PCs arrive at the Oasis of the White Palm, which is on the brink of turmoil.
-Shadalah, who is to be the bride of the sheikh's eldest son, has been kidnapped.
-The sheikh believes her to be held by his enemies somewhere in the oasis.
+Oasis of the White Palm is an adventure in which the player characters come to the Oasis of the White Palm to find out that Shadalah, intended bride of the eldest son of the sheikh, has been kidnapped.
+The sheikh suspects that his enemies are holding her somewhere within the oasis.
 The PCs must solve the mystery before they can progress further.
-Once the characters make the contacts they need at the oasis, they continue to the temple of Set and the crypt of Badr al-Mosak, and the adventure concludes in the city of Phoenix; there, the PCs must obtain the three Star Gems (the one from Amun-Re's tomb in the previous adventure and two more introduced here) and free the djinni if they plan to move on to the next module.
+After the characters establish contacts at the oasis, they must go to the temple of Set and then the crypt of Badr al-Mosak, and the adventure will finish in the city of Phoenix; there, the PCs must acquire the three Star Gems (the one from Amun-Re's tomb in the previous adventure and two more introduced here) and set the djinni free if they plan to move on to the next module.
 The Oasis of the White Palm module contains wilderness maps, and also includes a number of smaller adventures.

 Lost Tomb of Martek

 The goal of the PCs is the tomb of the millennium-dead wizard Martek.
-The tomb lies in the vast Desert of Desolation, and the majority of the adventure takes place within Martek's tomb.
-The adventurers have to cross a sea of glass on skate-ships, and then pass through the Crystal Prism and the Mobius Tower in order to reach the final crypt.
+The tomb can be found in the immense Desert of Desolation, and most of the action in the adventure happens inside the enormous tomb of Martek.
+The player characters have to traverse a sea of glass using skate-ships, and then go through the Crystal Prism and the Mobius Tower to get to the final crypt.
 The adventure is organized into seven parts, taking the party from the desert through a number of planes on their way to the Citadel of Martek.
 They must use the Star Gems to revive the dead wizard.
 When they have done so, he lets them choose from a variety of magical treasure, and leaves to defeat the Efreet.

 Publication history

 In 1977, Tracy Hickman and Laura Hickman (co-creators of the Dragonlance campaign setting) were married.
 Soon after, while living in Provo, Utah, they wrote the adventures Pharaoh and Ravenloft.
-The Hickmans decided to privately publish the first two adventures they had designed together, Rahasia and Pharaoh, which earned them a reputation on a local level.
-Pharaoh was published as part of the "Night Ventures" line of scenarios in 1980, by DayStar West Media Productions, as a sixty-eight-page book.
-However, disaster struck when Tracy went into business with an associate who went bad, leaving the Hickmans to cover thirty-thousand dollars in bad checks.
-They were driven into bankruptcy, and Tracy Hickman decided to sell their modules to TSR, "literally so that I could buy shoes for my children".
-TSR decided not only to buy the modules, but hire Tracy as a game designer:
+The Hickmans privately published their first two adventures, Rahasia and Pharaoh, which earned them a local reputation.
+DayStar West Media Productions published Pharaoh as part of the "Night Ventures" line of adventure scenarios in 1980, as a sixty-eight-page book.
+Tracy was working with a business associate who left the Hickmans to cover thirty-thousand dollars in bad checks, driving them to declare bankruptcy, and Tracy Hickman decided to sell their adventure modules to TSR, "literally so that I could buy shoes for my children".
+TSR decided to buy the modules, and also hired Tracy as a game designer: